andycroll/andycroll.com/_posts/2023/2023-03-13-assign-a-default-to-an-attribute-active-record.md

 ## Why not?

-Ideally, from a data integrity perspective, it'd be good to set these defaults in the database schema.
+Ideally, from a data integrity perspective, it'd be better to set these defaults in the database schema.

 Using a database default means a call to `Model.new` will have the database’s default value set in the unsaved model, so you may not need this approach.